-An aspect ratio is often expressed as reduced to a common format based on industry standards.
+However, an aspect ratio is often reduced to a common format based on industry standards.

-To find the video aspect ratio reduce the aspect ratio to either 16:9, 16:10, or 4:3.
+Aspect ratios for video applications are usually reduced to either 16:9, 16:10, or 4:3.
 Some video aspect ratios cannot be evenly reduced into these ratios, in which case they should be reduced to the number of columns to 1 row of pixels.

-Cinema projection screens often use a ratio of 2.35:1 or 2.4:1, for example.
+For instance, cinema projection screens often use a ratio of 2.35:1 or 2.4:1 (cinemascope).
 Learn more about these on our projector calculator.